filecoin-project/fvm-starter-kit-deal-making/README.md

 ### Option B: Use the hardhat task

-You can also call the method by running the [make-deal-proposal task in the hardhat starter kit](https://github.com/filecoin-project/fevm-hardhat-kit/blob/main/tasks/deal-client/make-deal-proposal.js).
+You can also call the method by running the make-deal-proposal task.
 Below is an example of how to run the task.
 Make sure to replace any values with your own.

 ```
 yarn hardhat make-deal-proposal --contract 0xD4aac4D8fBc7575bDf5C19f900634d6c61a00a79 --piece-cid baga6ea4seaqayn6kwvhnajfgec2qakj7vb5aeqisbbnojunowdyapkdfcyhzcpy --piece-size 262144 --verified-deal false --label "baga6ea4seaqayn6kwvhnajfgec2qakj7vb5aeqisbbnojunowdyapkdfcyhzcpy" --start-epoch 520000 --end-epoch 1555200 --storage-price-per-epoch 0 --provider-collateral 0 --client-collateral 0 --extra-params-version 1 --location-ref "https://data-depot.lighthouse.storage/api/download/download_car?fileId=005b377e-89a6-44c6-aa04-871509019bec.car" --car-size 194875 --skip-ipni-announce false --remove-unsealed-copy false